-I am a full professor of political science, and the research leadership chair for the College of Social and Applied Human Sciences at the University of Guelph, Canada.
+I am a full professor of political science at the University of Guelph, Canada.

 I am also the Series Editor (North America) Global Political Sociology - Palgrave MacMillan